joelparkerhenderson/demo-rust-axum/README.md

 * Create a project using Rust and the axum web framework.

-* Leverage capabilties of a hyper server and tower middleware.
+* Leverage capabilities of a hyper server and tower middleware.

 * Create axum router routes and their handler functions.